couchbase/query/docs/n1ql-select.md

 collation is **case sensitive**.
 Case insensitive comparisons can be performed using UPPER() or LOWER() functions.

+#### LIKE

 The LIKE operator allows for wildcard matching of string values.
-The right-hand side of the operator is a pattern, optionally containg '%' and '_' wildcard characters.
-Percent (%) matches any string of zero or more characters, underscore (\_) matches any single character.
+The right-hand side of the operator is a pattern, optionally containg '%' and '\_' wildcard characters.
+Percent (%) matches any string of zero or more characters; underscore (\_) matches any single character.

+The wildcards can be escaped by preceding them with a backslash (\\).
+Backslash itself can also be escaped by preceding it with another backslash.

 ### Arithmetic